Coronavirus and the Coast Path

 Update for Members of the SWCPA

-As a charity, we have moved to home working to help contain the virus and reduce the chances of it spreading within the team and those we work with.
+As a charity, we are working from home to help contain the virus and reduce the chances of it spreading within the team and those we work with.
 This is particularly important with projects such as our Connecting Actively with Nature walks which focus on those most vulnerable in society.
-We’re moving many of our activities online including video and teleconferencing, for example we’ve moved our team and Board meetings from face-to-face to videoconference.
+We’re moving all of our activities online including video and teleconferencing, for example we’ve moved our team and Board meetings from face-to-face to videoconference.
 Unfortunately we have had to cancel the AGM in June.
 Other site-visits such as the Coast Path Area Liaison meetings and face-to-face meetings are being postponed until the situation improves.
 We apologise for any disruptions to servicing memberships, donations, fundraising requests or responding to general enquiries during this time.

 SWCPA Business Members